Precipitation (chemistry): Inorganic chemistry

+Radiowaste cleanup

+Precipitation is one strategy for the separation of dangerous radionuclides from radioactive wastes.
+One particular area of interest is the removal of ^{137}Cs.

 Biochemistry

 Proteins purification and separation can be performed by precipitation in changing the nature of the solvent or the value of its relative permittivity (e.g., by replacing water by ethanol), or by increasing the ionic strength of the solution.
 As proteins have complex tertiary and quaternary structures due to their specific folding and various weak intermolecular interactions (e.g., hydrogen bridges), these superstructures can be modified and proteins denaturated and precipitated.
 Another important application of an antisolvent is in ethanol precipitation of DNA.